SuperElastix/SimpleElastix/README.md

 plist.push_back(p)

 # The following calls will initialize a new parameter map with a nonrigid
-# transform at position two in the list (this is just an example, more parameters
+# transform at position two in the list (more parameters like pyramid type,
-# like pyramid type, metric type etc would need to be added)
+# metric type etc would need to be added ofc)
 p['Transform'] = ['BSplineTransform']
 plist.push_back(sitk.ParameterMap())

 # Passing the above list will cause elastix to run an affine initialization
 # followed by a nonrigid registration
-selx.SetParameterMapList( plist )
+selx.SetParameterMapList(plist)
 selx.Execute()
 ```